gonk23/HXCFE_Amiga_copy_utility/README.md

 * Shorter filenames will be converted to lowercase.
 * Only copies from HxC, i.e. doesn't copy to HxC.
 * Doesn't do recursive (deep) copies.
+* Cannot interrupt it when it is copying.

 Known bugs:
 * Chip memory leak if utility fails due to sector read/write errors.
 I recommend you reboot if you encounter such errors to reclaim the memory.
-* Amiga may crash if an SD card isn't inserted in the HxC.
+* Amiga may crash if media isn't inserted in the HxC floppy emulator.

 Download and Installation
 -------------------------

 The "hxcfe" program is provided on a HFE image: https://github.com/gonk23/HXCFE_Amiga_copy_utility/raw/master/hxcfe.hfe.zip

-Copy the "hxcfe" program in the provided HFE image to C: on the Amiga, i.e. assuming the HxC SD is connected as df1:
+Copy the "hxcfe" program in the provided HFE image to C: on the Amiga, i.e. assuming the HxC floppy emulator is connected as df1:

 ```
 copy df1:hxcfe c: